jscript-panel/jscript-panel.github.io/docs/docs/callbacks/foobar2000.md

 Called when `Always On Top` state is changed.

 ## `on_colours_changed()`
-Called when colours are changed via Default UI/Columns UI preferences.
+Called when colours are changed via `Default UI` / `Columns UI` preferences.

 ## `on_console_refresh`
 !!! note